 Biophilica Pilot

 This pilot aimed to test, refine, and scale Treekind®, an alternative to animal and synthetic leathers made from green waste.
-The project focused on assessing the material’s performance, scalability, and manufacturing capabilities, aiming to produce 500 sqm of Treekind® for product applications.
+The project focused on assessing the material’s performance, scalability, and manufacturing capabilities.

 Problem Statement

 Leather production can have varying environmental impacts depending on the practices and standards employed.
-While some traditional leather is produced using responsible and sustainable methods, there are also growing concerns around its environmental footprint.
+While some traditional leather is produced using responsible methods, there are also growing concerns about its environmental footprint.
 While there are multiple “vegan” leather alternatives available on the market, many of them contain synthetic materials, have worse performance metrics than conventional leather, or are not available at scale.¹ These partly plastic materials cannot be recycled and fewer still are compostable

 There are lots of opportunities for innovation in leather alternatives: Biophilica offers Treekind®, a compostable, sustainable leather alternative made from green waste, which can be recycled and avoids petroleum-based polymers.